open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 First, you need to add a [New Dummy Resource](http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html#resources) so it's easier to copy the template for resources into the actual new resource.
 Set the `Open` parameter to HTML, and write the additional info required, but don't attach any files.

 Now we have to mess around with some things in the [CouchDB](http://127.0.0.1:5985/_utils/).
 For ease of viewing, make sure to change "Rows per page:" to 50 or higher.
-You can see the resource you just added in the database titled "resources".
+You can see the resource you just added in the database titled `resources`.

 ![dummyresourceincouch](uploads/images/dummy-couch-resource.png)